offyotto/Core-Monitor/README.md

 Install
 Install the latest release from Releases or build from source.
 Clone via the web URL: https://github.com/offyotto-sl3/Core-Monitor.git.

-Fan control writes are optional.
-The main app does not request administrator privileges in-app.
-If you want manual fan control, install the smc​-helper yourself and review what it does first.

 System Requirements
 Requires macOS 12 or later.
 Certain features may not work on Intel models.